MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 ### Program participants

-The program participants are the most critical members of the team.
+The program participants are also known as the "team".
 Without their active and willing participation, change is impossible.
 While there is no minimum team size, a team comprised of between 10 and 20 participants is ideal.
 If a team has more than 20 people, consider creating subgroups based on common characteristics and assigning change agents to lead each subgroup.

 If you want to select a single subgroup from a larger population, select a team that is central to your network and could inspire other teams to adopt healthier work habits.